avatech-inc/avanet-web/README.md

 #### Deploy

-- Deploy to prod: `gulp deploy --app=avanet`
+- Deploy to [prod](https://avanet.avatech.com/): `gulp deploy --app=avanet`
-- Deploy to demo: `gulp deploy --app=avanet-demo`
+- Deploy to [demo](https://avanet-demo.avatech.com/): `gulp deploy --app=avanet-demo`
 - To combine build and deploy into a single step, run  `gulp build-deploy` (with `--app` arg as above)
 - **IMPORTANT:** The gulp script does not set any default app settings.
 Please make sure all app variables (such as API URL etc.) are properly set before deploying.
+- To add new apps for deployment, simply add its heroku remote in `gulpfile.js`

 ## Cloud Services